medecau/hoon/README.md

 # Documentation

-### binhash(s, algorithm=sha1)
-Return the digest of the string passed in s.
-This string may contain non-ASCII characters, including null bytes.

-algorithm parameter defaults to sha1.
 ### hash(s, algorithm=sha1)
 Like binhash() except the digest is returned as a string of double length, containing only hexadecimal digits.